Can an employer move agency workers around different roles in the organisation to prevent their being entitled to additional rights after 12 weeks?

 Hirers are connected if one hirer has direct or indirect control of the other, or a third person has direct or indirect control of both.

-The Regulations provide that a tribunal should look at the number of times the agency worker has worked in a substantively different role with the hirer or connected hirers, and the number of times he or she has returned to work in a previous role.
-If the tribunal considers that the structure of assignments falls within the anti-avoidance provisions, the agency worker will be treated as having completed the qualifying period from the time that he or she would have completed the period if it were not for the structure of the assignments.
+The Regulations provide that a tribunal should look at the number of times the agency worker has worked in a substantively different role with the hirer or connected hirers, and the number of times they have returned to work in a previous role.
+If the tribunal considers that the structure of assignments falls within the anti-avoidance provisions, the agency worker will be treated as having completed the qualifying period from the time that they would have completed the period if it were not for the structure of the assignments.